JacobBersheba89/Some_Go_code/README.md

 ## 💡 About This Repository

-Welcome to my Go Repository, where you'll find code that's **50% experimentation, 50% documentation, and 100% curiosity**!
+ Go Repository, where you'll find code that's **100% experimentation!
 I'm diving into Go to grow my skill set and, hopefully, my confidence in handling more languages.

 Here’s what you might see here (when I figure it out):

-1. **My First Hello World** - Because every adventure starts with "hello"! 🌎
+1. **Im learning API** 🌎
 2. **Basic Go Syntax & Functions** - Experiments with `func`, loops, and other Go basics. 🧪
-3. **Error Handling** - Where I will probably have *lots of errors* to handle. 😉
+3. **Password_generator** - Try to creat your passwor true my code... 😉
-4. **Packages & Modules** - Because who doesn’t want to keep things modular, right? 🗃️
+4. **Packages & Modules** - I will prepare something like that.. 🗃️
 5. **(Upcoming) Small Projects** - Mini-projects as I get better - from CLI apps to web servers! 🚀

 ---